 Planning a trip to the Mount Pleasant area?
-If you’re looking for things to do in Mount Pleasant, SC, you’ve come to the right spot.
+If you’re looking for free things to do in Mount Pleasant, SC, you’ve come to the right spot.
 We’re sharing our top recommendations for things to do that you will not want to miss on your next trip to the Low Country.
 From history-rich tours to fun at the waterpark, we’ve got you covered on things to do and even where to eat in Mt.
 Pleasant.

 Want to plan an educational trip to the low country with your family?
 Discover all things you can learn on a Road Schooling Trip to the Charleston Area.

 Free Things to do in Mt.
 Pleasant, SC

 Charleston is a popular destination for residents of the Upstate of South Carolina.
 Tucked away, just at the other end of the iconic Ravenel Bridge, is the town of Mount Pleasant.
 And if you’re looking for free things to do in the area, we’ve got some recommendations for you to consider adding to your itinerary.

 As you cross the Cooper River into Mount Pleasant, you’ll be on top of one of the best places to visit.
 Beneath the Ravenel Bridge is the Mount Pleasant Memorial Waterfront Park.
 The Park offers visitors a bunch of things to do for little to no cost.
 The Mount Pleasant Visitor’s center is located at the front of the park, and this should be one of your first stops.
 Inside you’ll be able to get all kinds of information about the area, grab discount tickets for area attractions, and book reservations for popular restaurants.

 Underneath the bridge is a great playground for kids.
 With seating for parents and a fenced-in area, it will be a favorite stop for you.
 The park’s huge greenspace is host to several free events, including live music, moonlight movies, and more.